yogeshjp-unix/cloudformation-mybb/Design/Documentation.md

 allow any SSH connections to the nodes from any public IP address; this setting should be considerably more restrictive.

-- Add **parameter for MyBB Admin credentials**; currently they are hardcoded (see "Evaluation access" section).

-- **Split template** into separate stacks: (A) vpc, (B) web servers and (C) database; this would allow each stack to suffer updates and maintenance with less consequences to the other stacks; it would also make things more complex, of course.

 - **Tag everything**.

-- **Custom AMI** or **make cloud-init scripts more private** (S3 or CodeCommit): The automation template (along with the documentation) are revision-controlled on a public **GitHub repository**;
-this repository is also used (for simplicity) to host the *cloud-init* installation script for MyBB 1.8.6 (including MyBB sources).
-It would be preferable that this whole thing would be turned into a new AMI instance or at least the codes would be placed in a more controlled environment (S3 or CodeCommit).

 - Use **all Availability-Zones** in the region; currently only two AZs are used.